Skip to content

 Loss & Training

-Qwen2.5-VL 3B undergoes full-parameter instruction fine-tuning, while the 7B variant is fine-tuned using LoRA for parameter efficiency.
-Each language variant is trained independently to isolate language-specific learning patterns.
-The training set consists of 500 images, the validation set 50 images, and the test set 1,043 images.
+The authors performed full instruction fine-tuning on Qwen2.5-VL 3B and utilized LoRA for parameter-efficient fine-tuning on the 7B version.
+Each language variant was trained independently to isolate language-specific learning patterns.
+The training set consists of 500 images, the validation set has 50 images, and the test set contains 1,043 images.

 Key Experimental Results